b-akhil-reddy/reverseProxy/README.md

 The group names for the hosts are used to configure the hosts and also we use the groups and get the server ip addresses and use them in haproxy.cfg file in the above file under servers we need to give the ip addresses and passwords of the web servers and under proxy we need to give the ip addresses and passwords of the reverse proxy server

 ## Common Task which will configure the yum in both server and proxy server :
-To use the httpd, haproxy and php softwares firstly we need to install them, as I am using a RedHat operating system it needs yum to be configured to install httpd or php or any software, as I am using a configuration file that can install most of the softwares, here is the configuration file for the most of the softwares I am using that for the repositories of softwares
+To use the httpd, haproxy and php softwares firstly we need to install them, as I am using a RedHat operating system it needs yum to be configured to install httpd or php or any software, as I am using a configuration file that can install most of the softwares, [here is the yum repo for most of the softwares](./yum.repo) I am using that for the repositories of softwares

 In the configuration file the baseurl is where the software is present and gpgcheck is kept 0 as we don't want key checking during installation now after configuring the yum we need to install the packages httpd and php